google/googletest/docs/advanced.md

 #### Colored Terminal Output

-googletest can use colors in its terminal output to make it easier to spot the important information:
+GoogleTest can use colors in its terminal output to make it easier to spot the important information:

 <pre>...